Ruthwik2610/Ruthwik2610/README.md

 ### 🧠 Fun Facts:
 - 🌌 Can talk about the mysteries of the universe...and why smart contracts are the future of civilization.
-- ✈️ Dreams of traveling to every country (and maybe a few planets too).
+- ✈️ Dreams of traveling to every country .
-- 🧩 Always down for a good riddle or puzzle – especially if it involves breaking cryptography! 🕵️‍♂️
 - 🎮 **CTF Enthusiast** – always sharpening my skills with some good ol' Capture the Flag!

 ### 🌟 Looking to Connect?